is an OEL Manga Prequel

 - Mythology Gag: The Red Spirit's look is identical to the animated Blue Spirit, with a red mask.
 His name comes from the original animated concept for the Blue Spirit.

 - Pet the Dog: After Zuko is banished and is forced to live on the streets and fails to find a crew, he resorts to asking Azula to ask Ozai to give him a ship, noticing that Ozai would listen to her because she's his favorite child.
 Azula agrees, and gets Zuko the ship and crew he needed.

 - The Prophecy: Guru Pahtik delivers one to Zuko.

 - "The Reason You Suck" Speech: Zuko gives an epic one to Iroh.

-- What the Hell, Hero?: When Guru Pahtik encounters Zuko, Zuko demands answers, even physically tackling him at a point.
-Once the guru gives Zuko a prophecy and leaves, Zuko snaps at Iroh, who had come to the guru's aid, only for Iroh to snap back that there was no excusing harming an elder who's done no harm in return.
+- What the Hell, Hero?: When Guru Pahtik encounters Zuko, Zuko immediately assumes he's the Avatar and attacks him, even physically tackling him at a point.
+Once Iroh intervenes, Zuko snaps at Iroh, who had come to the guru's aid, only for Iroh to snap back that he was obviously not the Avatar, not even an Airbender, and there is no excusing harming an elder who's done no harm in return.